St. John the Baptist Catholic School

 4-Year-Old Preschool Aide

-Mrs. Fuhrmann has been the 4-year-old preschool aide for 4 years, and prior to that was a substitute teacher at St. John’s for a year.
-She has 21 years of school experience and was an aide at a local Catholic school for preschool – 5th grade.
+Mrs. Fuhrmann has been the 4-year-old preschool aide since 2021, and prior to that was a substitute teacher at St. John’s for a year.
+She has over 20 years of school experience and was an aide at a local Catholic school for preschool – 5th grade.
 Mrs. Fuhrmann holds a BS in Industrial Arts from Minnesota State University.
 Prior to that, she attended St. Dennis and St. John the Evangelist grade schools, and Lady Cliff Academy (high school), all located in New York.
 Mrs. Fuhrmann loves to create ceramic art and shows and sells it at local craft shows.
-Additionally, she has four children, all of which attended Catholic school, 11 grandchildren and loves all animals, especially cats!
+She has raised four adult children, all of which attended Catholic school, enjoys 11 grandchildren and loves all animals, especially cats!

 Favorite Bible Verse